BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 If you’re getting ready to grow your family and learning more about conception, you’ll want to get familiar with ovulation.
 Exactly when you ovulate varies for each woman, but luckily there are ways to recognize the signs of ovulation and time sex accordingly to increase your chances of getting pregnant.
 Even if you’re not trying to conceive yet, it’s still important to have a good grasp on ovulation signs.
 Not only can they help you better understand your menstrual cycle, but they can also help you identify any abnormal ovulation symptoms down the road.
 (In fact, some women keep track of their ovulation patterns as part of their contraception method to avoid getting pregnant.)

-Want to learn more about exactly what happens during ovulation, which signs of ovulation to look out for and how those ovulation symptoms might make you feel?
-Keep reading to learn from experts what to expect and when to expect it.
+Want to learn more about exactly what happens during ovulation?
+We talked to four ob-gyns to get the lowdown on which signs of ovulation to look out for and how those ovulation symptoms might make you feel.
+Keep reading for all the expert intel.

 What Is Ovulation?

 Let’s get down to brass tacks: What happens on your ovulation day?
 You probably learned way back in health class that ovulation is the phase in your menstrual cycle when a mature egg is released from the ovary, setting the stage for fertilization.
 Every woman is born with millions of immature eggs that wait to be released, normally one at a time, every month.
-During ovulation the egg travels down the fallopian tube, where it may meet up with a sperm and become fertilized.
+A surge in luteinizing hormone (LH) triggers the release of an egg during ovulation which travels down the fallopian tube, where it may meet up with a sperm and become fertilized.
 For most healthy women, ovulation generally happens once a month, a few weeks after menstruation begins.

 Ovulation Symptoms

-Now, you’re probably wondering, can you feel ovulation happening?
-And what exactly does ovulation feel like?
+You’re probably wondering, can you feel ovulation happening?
 It can differ from woman to woman, but there are several common ovulation symptoms you may sense.
 Before and during ovulation, hormonal shifts can affect the entire body, prompting ovulation symptoms.
-These can be a powerful way to know when you’re ovulating.
-Many women will experience those ovulation symptoms for up to five days before ovulation as well as the day of, Pollio says, and they may last for a day after ovulation.
+These can provide powerful but sometimes low-key clues that let you know when you’re ovulating.
+Many women will experience those ovulation symptoms for up to five days before ovulation as well as the day of, says Patricia Pollio, MD, director of obstetrics at Good Samaritan Hospital in Suffern, New York.
+They may last for a day after ovulation.

 But if you don’t notice any signs you’re ovulating, don’t worry—it doesn’t mean it’s not happening.
-“Most women have no clue,” Moore says.
-If you can learn to recognize the common signs of ovulation listed below, it could help you predict when ovulation is likely to occur.
+“Most women have no clue,” says Donnica L. Moore, MD, president of Sapphire Women’s Health Group in Chester, New Jersey.
+That said, if you can learn to recognize the common signs of ovulation listed below, it could help you predict when ovulation is likely to occur.

 Cervical mucus changes are one ovulation symptom you may experience.
 As you near ovulation, your body produces more estrogen, causing cervical mucus to become stretchy and clear, like egg white, which helps sperm swim to the egg that’s released during ovulation.
 Cervical mucus changes happen in most women, Moore says, but you have to know what you’re looking for.
 The amount of cervical mucus and what it looks and feels like varies from woman to woman.
 To test it for ovulation, insert a clean finger into your vagina, remove some of the mucus and then stretch out the secretion between your thumb and finger.
 If it’s sticky and stretchy or very wet and slippery, that’s a good sign you’re in a fertile phase.

 For some women, a more sensitive sense of smell in the latter half of a normal menstruation cycle can be a sign of ovulation.
-In this fertile phase, your body is primed to be more attracted to the male pheromone androstenone.
-Some women also report a heightened sense of taste.
+This may be because, in this fertile phase, your body is primed to be more attracted to the male pheromone androstenone.
+That said, research suggests that ovulation can affect a woman’s overall olfactory perception.
+Additionally, many women report experiencing a heightened sense of taste.

 A lot of women wonder, can you feel ovulation?
 And for some, the answer is actually yes—typically as a mild ache or pain in the lower abdomen, usually on one side or the other (not the same side each time).
 So what are ovulation pains like?
 Called Mittelschmerz, ovulation pain can feel like a sharp or dull cramp on the side of your abdomen where the ovary is releasing the egg.
 This ovulation side effect can last anywhere between a few minutes and a few hours.
 You might also experience light vaginal bleeding, discharge or nausea along with the ache or pain, which is usually mild and short lived.